A flame rises up on a dark grill, photo © Mateusz Dach for Pexels

 How to Get There

-If you drive south from cities like Richmond, VA, or Charlotte, N.C., take I-95 and I-26 East into Charleston.
-It’s a straightforward drive, and you’ll pass quaint small towns along the way.
+From the north, take I-95 and I-26 East into Charleston: a straightforward drive on major highways with quaint small towns along the way.

-From cities like Savannah or Jacksonville, take I-95 North, then I-526 to get into Charleston.
-The drive offers beautiful views of coastal marshlands and rivers.
+From the south, take I-95 North, then I-526 to get into Charleston: busy roads with beautiful views of coastal marshlands and rivers.

-Drivers note: many roads in and around the Carolinas were affected by 2024’s devastating Hurricane Helene and may be under construction or repair.
-Check before departing!
+Driver’s note: Many roads in and around the Carolinas are often under construction or repair.
+Always check your GPS before departing!

 An aeriel daytime view of Arthur Ravanel bridge and intercostal waterway in Charleston, S.C., photo ©David Martin for Pexels